-The Dutchies had warned us about the lack of facilities; no western toilet or shower to speak of, but we were determined to embrace it all as part of Zhujiayu’s rustic charm.
-Sitting on the balcony enjoying the faint breeze, our host brought us some tea as we peered out over the panorama of rooftop terraces, the pavilion we’d climbed a few days earlier partly visible through the treetops.
+The Dutchies had warned us about the lack of facilities, (no western toilet or shower to speak of), but we were determined to embrace it all as part of Zhujiayu’s rustic charm.
+Sitting on the balcony enjoying a faint breeze, our host brought us some tea as we peered out over the the hilly panorama, topped by the pavilion we’d climbed a few days earlier.
 It was so idyllic and perfectly silent we ended up staying there for hours, S reading a novel while I napped.

-Concluding we’d spent about as much time in the guesthouse as we could handle, S and I eagerly headed out for the village walk we’d been denied on our first visit.
-Veering off the main path, we wandered into a curious maze of winding dirt tracks; the ever-present stone wall serving as our navigator.
+Having spent about as much time in the guesthouse as we could handle, S and I eagerly headed out for the village walk we’d been denied on our first visit.
+Veering off the main path, we wandered into a curious maze of winding dirt tracks, the ever-present stone wall serving as our navigator.
 Here and there we paused to admire the modest brick homes, most of which were in a state of disrepair, if not altogether derelict.

 On our way back home we stopped in to say hello to the lady who’d rescued us from the rain during our last outing.
 She seemed both happy and surprised, inviting us back into her courtyard for another pot of tea.
 Sitting just across from us as we drank, she busied away with a tub of wriggling scorpions balanced on her lap.
 From what I could gather she was cleaning them in preparation for what was surely imminent death.

 The following morning’s entertainment was the arrival of yet more workmen with boxes.
 This time they constructed a shower unit, which was installed next to the toilet holes and then connected to the solar station.
-It seemed like the lady’s village Empire was really coming together!
+It felt like the lady’s village empire was really coming together!
 But then came the bad news that the shower wouldn’t be operational until after we’d left!
-Taking pity on us, the owner walked S and I to a nearby neighbour’s house, where we were able to shower.
+Taking pity on us, the owner walked S and I to a nearby neighbour’s house, where we were able to take a shower.
 The bathroom was inexpressibly filthy, but we were still grateful to have some kind of wash.

-In the afternoon we revisited the hillside pavilion, taking in some amazing views from its top balcony.
-Spotting a narrow track that ran through the rolling countryside below, we descended our lofty perch and embarked on a country trek.
+In the afternoon we revisited the hillside Kuixing Pavilion, taking in some amazing views from its top balcony.
+I spotted a narrow track running through the rolling countryside below, so we descended our lofty perch and embarked on a country trek.
 It was a sublime afternoon of sunshine, wild flowers and butterflies, while in the distance a wiry farmer herded goats down a hill.
 When we finally got back to the guesthouse I was starving and made short work of the egg-tomato-noodle concoction the lady brought us.